nickheyer/lynks.h/README.md

     - `int lynksize (returns an integer of the size of the entire array stored at the head lynk, saving the iteration of the above process which is very slow.)`

-4. TODO: Potentially a sort system, creates a new linked list of newly created lynks with sorted values relative to old list.
-Does not unload old list.
+4. Lynk Sort System
+    - `lynksort(<takes *lynk pointer>, <takes argument for sort type, ie: 'i' for int, 'c' for char, etc.>, <takes order argument, 'f' for forward, 'r' for reverse>)`
+    - Creates a new lynk list, sorted based on the provided arguments.
+    - Uses a variety of sorting methods, depending on data type.
+    - Returns a new sorted lynk list.

 5. Lynk selection function
-    - `lynkgoto(<takes *lynk pointer>, <takes index of lynk you would like selected>)
+    - `lynkgoto(<takes *lynk pointer>, <takes index of lynk you would like selected>)`
         - Example of looping through 10 lynks in list_1 to get the sum of it's integer values.
         - Ex:
             `int sum = 0;